 An MBA can help you advance to jobs with greater impact and responsibility.
 It can make you a more appealing candidate to a greater number of potential employers.
 All that typically translates into increased income.

 The University of Tulsa data indicate that its MBA graduates see a pay hike of 24%, on average.
 And, a TU MBA continues to help you throughout your career.
 When it’s time for your job search – whether that’s immediately after graduation or later on, when you’re looking for new career opportunities – a personal career advisor from CaneCareers will assist in the process.
 Your faculty contacts will include government and business executives with valuable connections in the Tulsa area and beyond.

 And because TU’s MBA program is delivered in a flexible online format, you won’t need to quit working or earning to pursue your graduate degree.
-While you can attend full time and complete the program in as few as 12 months, part-time options are also available.
+While you can attend full time and complete the program in 24 months, part-time options are also available.
 In fact, the online program is designed to accommodate working professionals’ busy schedules.
 Online live sessions, held via videoconference, convene in the evenings, and students engage with much of the course content asynchronously at their own convenience.